karelsteinmetz/fun-model/README.md

 * Bobril and ReactJs is only rendering tool
  * "components are stateless"
 * support for unit testing
+* we need rendering (frame) for each visible modification

 ## Lifecycle
+* Store - persists global application state
+* Views/Pages - gui stateless components
+* Actions - creates new state or sub states in global application state
+  * Cursors - pointers to sub states
+  * Handlers - new state creators which gets current state for specific cursor and gives new instance of the same state type
+* Action creator
+  * gets state for handlers by cursor from global state
+  * sets new state from handlers
+  * if new state isn't same as previous frame then calls render for new frame

 ![](./doc/img/flux_like.png)